liveahero-wiki/liveahero-wiki.github.io/_charas/sui.md

-lose = "This is the end…I'll finally get to meet you again...Mother…" assist = "Go ahead, have at it." assisted = "I'm saved."
+lose = "This is the end…I'll finally get to meet you again...Mother…" assist = "Go ahead, have at it." assisted = "I'm saved." loveIndexMax = "Is it because I'm with you that I can fight?<br>Is it because I'm with you that I want to live on?<br>if that is so, then really, thank you very much."
 APPRECIATION = "Hmm, so you can get that worn out.<br>Just get some rest, and I'll get this document done.<br>When in trouble we should aid each other, right?"
 DAILY = "…n, Hi<br>My condition?
 Un, it's fine.<br>So, what job will we do today?"
 HERO = "That idol's clothes are nice.
 So cutesy and fluffy and dazzling.
 To be honest...
 I'm a little envious."